JayMassey98/the-nether-refined/README.md

 ## World Generation

-In general, the Nether looks almost identical from y=0 to y=128 to how it does in vanilla Minecraft.
+In general, the generated shape of the Nether looks almost identical from y=0 to y=128 to how it does in vanilla Minecraft.
 However, there have been various changes made to the Nether in order to refine it.

 ### General